Cura : Care Beyond Boundaries Logo

 Temporary Tooth Planning

-Anesthesia And Comfort
+Anesthesia And Comfort During Immediate Implant Placement

-• Share your medical history, allergies and medications including blood thinners
+• Share your medical history, allergies and medications, including blood thinners

-Travel Itinerary
+Travel Itinerary For Immediate Implant Placement

-International patient itineraries vary depending on whether the plan is immediate implant placement only, immediate loading with a temporary tooth or early loading after a short healing period.
+International patient itineraries vary depending on whether the plan involves immediate implant placement only, immediate loading with a temporary tooth or early loading after a short healing period.

 Day 1